PranavHuparikar/Boston_Pricing/README.md

 # Boston_Pricing

 Goal: To find the best Machine Learning Regression Model to Predict the housing prices from the Boston Housing dataset.
+Also using 'PYCARET' package to find which regression model performs best on the given dataset.

 1. EDA:
    Performed 60-40 train-test split.